Talking Dateline: True Crime, True Impact

 Everybody's mad at you, Joe.
 No, that's right.

-We're mad.
-We're ending killers everywhere.
+We're walking.
+We're sending killers everywhere.

-I'm walking through a cell block and this guy,
+I'm walking through a cell block, and this guy,

-he's got his hand outside the cell and he sees us walking by.
+he's got his hand outside the cell, and he sees us walking by.
 He goes, hey, hey, hey.

 And he wanted to complain about your story.
 I can't remember what the story was about.